 Grab Bar and Rail Installation

-One of the most important things you can do early on in your remodeling project is add grab bars and rails.
+One of the most important things you can do early on in your remodeling project is added grab bars and rails.
 These can be installed nearly anywhere, and they should be mounted into studs to ensure that they’re as secure as possible.

-Larger rails and bars that are made of metal are generally the best option, because they support weight more easily and are also not difficult to clean.
+Larger rails and bars that are made of metal are generally the best option because they support the weight more easily and are also not difficult to clean.
 On the side (or both sides, depending on the layout) of the toilet, in the shower or tub, and when getting out of the shower or tub are good places for these bars.
 Sinks and vanity areas are not as common, but rails can be used anywhere they’re needed.

-There are small bars that can fit into tight spaces, and much larger bars that are designed to be used in showers and next to toilets when there’s plenty of wall space available.
+There are small bars that can fit into tight spaces and much larger bars that are designed to be used in showers and next to toilets when there’s plenty of wall space available.
 No matter how you plan your bathroom remodel, you’ll want to allow room for these bars.
 You can then create a look you want without compromising security and safety now or in the future.
 Consider all the places that these bars or rails can and would possibly be used, and then go ahead and add them.
 You’ll have less to worry about in the future, and won’t need to stop and add a bar later, since they’ll already be in place for you.

 Non-Slip Floors, Mats, and Rugs

 You’ll need to consider a floor that isn’t slick, along with mats and rugs that can help protect you.
 Certain types of tile and other floor coverings are slippery and should be avoided.
 Marble, for example, can become very slick with just a little bit of water.
 But there are tiles available that have a rougher surface.
 They’re comfortable to walk on, but not as slippery.
 You may also want to consider laminate, as it’s generally less slick than tile would be, whether it’s wet or dry.